357809764/permission_handler/README.md

 Add permission to your `Info.plist` file.
 [Here](https://github.com/Baseflow/flutter-permission-handler/blob/master/permission_handler/example/ios/Runner/Info.plist)'s an example `Info.plist` with a complete list of all possible permissions.

+> IMPORTANT: ~~You will have to include all permission options when you want to submit your App.~~ This is because the `
+>
-> IMPORTANT: ~~You will have to include all permission options when you want to submit your App.~~ This is because the `permission_handler` plugin touches all different SDKs and because the static code analyser (run by Apple upon App submission) detects this and will assert if it cannot find a matching permission option in the `Info.plist`.
+> ` plugin touches all different SDKs and because the static code analyser (run by Apple upon App submission) detects this and will assert if it cannot find a matching permission option in the `Info.plist`.
 More information about this can be found [here](https://github.com/Baseflow/flutter-permission-handler/issues/26).

 The <kbd>permission_handler</kbd> plugin use [macros](https://github.com/Baseflow/flutter-permission-handler/blob/master/permission_handler_apple/ios/Classes/PermissionHandlerEnums.h) to control whether a permission is enabled.